 Whenever I envisioned discussing school options with my son, I imagined a day far in the future with college brochures and financial aid forms spread out all over our dining room table.
 I did not expect to be having such a conversation with him at thirteen years of age.

-He told me that he wanted to go there because several of his longtime friends were also going, and I fought back the temptation to roll my eyes and throw my hands in the air.
-I reminded him that if he went to this school, he would be going from a class size of 18 to being one of several hundred in the freshman class.
+He wanted to go there because several of his longtime friends were also going, and I fought back the temptation to roll my eyes and throw my hands in the air.
+I reminded him that his class size of 18 would now be several hundred in the freshman class.
 I also rattled off some other details that I thought he had overlooked.

-I fully expected him to balk once he realized how different this school would be compared to the intimate, close-knit environment he had come to know and love in the last few years.
+I fully expected him to balk once he realized how different this school would be compared to the intimate, close-knit environment he had come to know and love.
 But, typical of my first-born, he is full of surprises.
 He came home two hours later even more resolved to become one of the newest members of this high school’s class of 2022.

 First, he told us that he truly wanted a chance to experience a large public school.
-He explained, citing examples from the school’s website, that he would have more options in terms of academics, electives, and extracurricular activities.
+He explained, citing examples from the school’s website, that there would have be more options for academics, electives, and extracurricular activities.
 Attending this school would better prepare him for college because he would already know what it’s like to be one of many, many students on a big campus.

 He also felt that going to a bigger school like this would help him learn to be more independent by having to manage his time and take ownership of his schoolwork.
 He also promised that he would take advantage of the drop-in tutoring the school offered if he should ever run into trouble.

 He was advocating for himself and doing a darn good job of it.
-In all honesty, I could have put my foot down and said “no,” or “just wait another year,” but I would have been doing that for me, not for him.
+In all honesty, I could have put my foot down and said, “No, you can’t choose this school,” or “Just wait another year,” but I would have been doing that for me, not for him.